holguinj/puppet-docs/source/background/ssl/tls_ssl.markdown

 * **Optionally,** the client can present a certificate of its own to the server.
 The client will also sign a piece of server-provided data to prove that it possesses the corresponding private key.
 The server will validate the client certificate before continuing.
     * This only happens if the server explicitly requests **client authentication.** Most HTTPS sites on the web don't require client authentication.
 Puppet, however, does (for some services).
 * The client sends a temporary "session" key to the server, encrypted so that only the owner of the server certificate can read it.
-* Both client and server use that session key to encrypt all subsequent traffic in the connection.
+* Both client and server use that session key to encrypt all subsequent traffic in the connection, using a symmetric cypher.
+(Using a public key cypher wouldn't be appropriate, since the client doesn't always provide a public key.)

 Specific Advantages of an SSL Connection
 -----